hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 }
 ```

-The `completion_name` is a completion handle that may be used to wait for the completion of the task.
+The `completion_name` is a completion handle that may be used to wait for the completion of the `foreach` loop.
 Note that the completion is triggered when the data has been received, not when it is sent.
 After the completion triggers, the channel may be used for other sends or receives.

 *Deadlocks*:
 The sizes sent and received must match:

-* This means that for each `send` statement on a given channel, there can be at most one `foreach` loop that does not specify the number of elements to receive.
+* This means that for each `send` statement on a given channel, there can be at most one corresponding `foreach` loop that does not specify the number of elements to receive.

 * If there are multiple `foreach` loops iterating over the same channel that *do* specify the number of elements to receive,
 the total sizes must match the total sizes of the arrays that are sent through the channel.